FriskyElectrocat/FESSolarCalculator/README.md

 * need: basic calculation object with `-init`
     * can be given date and location objects later
-* need: pass in date and time to get back new object with `-initWithDate:andLocation:`
+* pass in date and time to get back new object with `-initWithDate:location:`
+* limit what calculations are done with `-initWithDate:location:mask:`
+    * see the `FESSolarCalculationType` enum for the types of calculations
 * property readwrite: NSDate date
 * property readwrite: CLLocation location
 * property readonly: NSDate sunrise (Official)